 This means they provide “time released” energy and do not spike your blood sugar in the same way that simple carbohydrates found in processed foods do.
 The process of digesting and utilizing the glucose found in all beans and starches is drawn-out, keeping blood sugar stable for a while before it beings to drop back down again and you require more food.

-What Is Hummus?
 Hummus Nutrition Facts

+What is hummus made of nutritionally?
 When you look at hummus nutrition facts, you will see that it is loaded with nutrients.

 A 100-gram serving of homemade hummus contains about: (10)